-The Isles of Scilly has white sand beaches, a subtropical climate, peaceful atmosphere, and surprisingly all this just off the coast of Southwest England.
+The Isles of Scilly has white sand beaches, a subtropical climate, a peaceful atmosphere, and surprisingly all this is just off the coast of Southwest England.

 Most of my family is from the Isles of Scilly so I have a good understanding of life on the islands having visited and stayed on since a child.

 It’s such a photogenic destination that the best way for you to get a feel for the islands is through photography.